Skip to main content Skip to footer

 Work placements and volunteering

 You may find it helpful to get some healthcare experience by doing a work placement or volunteering.
 You’ll get training, increase your knowledge, and learn new skills.
-This could help you when applying to university, college or a new job with NHSScotland.
+This could help you when applying to college, university, or a new job with NHSScotland.

+To become a prosthetist, you’ll need to complete a Prosthetics and Orthotics undergraduate degree programme at SCQF level 10.
 Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.

 Widening access